Compare NSW Electricity Providers

 When you spell everything out like this, it’s easy to see why many consumers find the subject of energy confusing.
 In an effort to simplify matters, Canstar Blue’s price comparison report for NSW shows overall estimated prices for the power suppliers mentioned in this report.
 Based on average usage figures and market contract pricing for single rate tariff households on the Ausgrid network, we show that customers could save hundreds of dollars by switching to one of the cheapest offers available.
 The ‘cheapest’ doesn’t automatically mean ‘best’, but if the bottom line is all you worry about then our report is certainly worth a look.

-Ultimately, it’s all about educating yourself on the options available to you.
+Ultimately, it’s about educating yourself on the options available to you.
 The retailers are required by law to publish all their energy price fact sheets online, so use the information gathered in this report and check out the facts and figures with your own eyes.
 Our customer ratings also offer you an insight into how the big brands in the state are performing in the eyes of those paying the bills, so be sure to keep these details in mind too.

 Who is the cheapest electricity provider in NSW?